EmergentSoftware/SQL-Server-Development-Assessment/README.md

 ## Concatenating Two Table Names
 **Check Id:** 13

-Avoid, where possible, concatenating two table names together to create the name of a relationship (junction, many-to-many) table when there is already a word to describe the relationship. e.g. use "Subscription" instead of "NewspaperReader".
+Avoid, where possible, concatenating two table names together to create the name of a relationship (junction, intersection, many-to-many) table when there is already a word to describe the relationship. e.g. use "Subscription" instead of "NewspaperReader".

 When a word does not exist to describe the relationship use "Table1Table2" with no underscores.